Bible Society New Zealand

 Bible Society New Zealand is a Christian organisation dedicated to supplying bibles within New Zealand, and supporting Bible Societies around the world to do the same within their respective countries.
 They aim to serve the whole Christian community by working closely with churches to serve all denominations.
 The organisation has approximately 30 paid employees, and around 700 volunteers throughout New Zealand.

 Bible Society New Zealand was established in 1846 and is a donor supported non-profit society that receives no Government funding and depends on prayers and financial support of Christian individuals and churches.
 It is a member of the United Bible Societies, a fellowship of 146 Bible Societies throughout the world which co-operate to make the Bible available to people everywhere in a language they can understand and at a price they can afford.
+In 2017, the Bible Society merged with Christian bookstore chain Manna Christian Stores to form the Bible Society New Zealand Group.

 Publishing

 Bible Society New Zealand publishes a wide variety of non-denominational Scriptures and resources for churches and Christians to use.
 This includes leaflets for children and adults that tell the Christmas and Easter story and share Bible answers to life's questions, New Testaments for outreach, gospels for Easter camps, full waterproof Bibles for New Zealand Defence Force personnel, Christian story books for school and many more.

 Sometimes Bible Society New Zealand initiates a publishing project and sees it through themselves, but more often they work with another organisation that has a particular need or audience, and partner to publish what they require for their outreach or ministry.
 The society also publishes Bibles for general reading, in English and a number of Pacific Island languages.

 Due to being part of United Bible Societies, the world's largest Bible translating and publishing organisation, Bible Society New Zealand doesn't always have to do the publishing themselves.
 Through partnering with other Bible Societies, they are able to stock and distribute a huge range of Bibles and other material in most English Bible versions and in most other major languages.